shivagss/YourPrice/README.md

 **Steps for Browse/Search:**
 * The browse screen is the main screen of the app and it resembles the Etsi screen.
+* Location slider shall be provided to limit the search result (eg:- 5 miles radious)
 * The user is presented with a feed of items for sale for browsing.
 Each item includes a picture and a caption.
 * When an item is selected then the details/comments screen is presented.
 * This screen’s menu includes a search option to search for specific items or categories.